 Wilderness Safaris Magashi

-Following on from the successful opening of Bisate Lodge, Magashi Camp represents Wilderness Safaris’ second venture in Rwanda.
-Situated in Akagera National Park, Magashi will overlook the wonderfully named Lake Rwanyakazinga, and is ideally placed to offer guests an unforgettable introduction to this previously little-visited National Park.
+Following the successful opening of Bisate Lodge, Magashi Camp represents Wilderness Safaris’ second venture in Rwanda.
+Situated in Akagera National Park, Magashi will overlook the wonderfully named Lake Rwanyakazinga.
+It is ideally placed to offer guests an unforgettable introduction to this previously little-visited National Park.
 Akagera is coming back to life thanks to the reintroduction of both lions and black rhinos, which now live alongside resident hippos, crocodiles, plains game and more elusive species such as sitatunga and shoebills.
 Akagera’s mosaic of habitats includes open plains, woodlands, lakes, and swamps.

 Andersson’s at Ongava

 Due to open in April 2019, Andersson’s at Ongava represents the next generation of Namibian ecotourism destination.
 More than just a place to stay, this lodge will offer guests the opportunity to get involved in cutting edge conservation science, through a unique combination of modern technology and hands-on research.
 Interacting with resident and visiting scientists, researchers and rhino security teams will let guests participate in the most important conservation conversations currently taking place in Africa, as well as experiencing the natural wonders of this wild and remote part of Namibia.